cl-model-languages/cl-prolog2/README.md

     Useful for avoiding noncontiguous-clauses errors (rules for the same clauses are not written together).
     Facts (rules without conditions) are given precedence to the standard rules.

+    print-term-sexp ()

+    This function returns a cl-prolog program for a prolog rule print-term-sexp, which prints a prolog term in a SEXP form, i.e. achieving a goal (print-term-sexp ?term) prints ?term in SEXP.

 ## Dependencies
 This library is at least tested on implementation listed below: